DirkWillem/DirkWillem/README.md

 ### Hi there 👋

+I'm Dirk van Wijk, a MSc. student in Mechanical Engineering, specializing in control systems and systems engineering.
+Next to that, I have an interest in (embedded) software development, and am an alumnus of Solar Team Eindhoven.

 <!--
 **DirkWillem/DirkWillem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.